Skip to content Skip to footer

 laws

-- All sales of flavored tobacco/vapor products are restricted to smoking bars for on site consumption or online sales to out-of state purchasers only.
-Vapor products containing more than 35 mg/mL of nicotine are restricted to specialty tobacco stores and smoking bars.
-These requirements could cause many out-of-state online retailers to refuse to ship to the state.4
+• Tobacco-flavored vapor products containing more than 35 mg/mL of nicotine are restricted to specialty tobacco stores and smoking bars.
+These requirements could cause many out-of-state online retailers to refuse to ship to the state.5

 Tobacco/Vapor 21 Law: Federal law passed December 20, 2019 prohibits sales of all tobacco and vapor products to anyone under the age of 21 years old.
 FDA stated law became effective on that date.
 States may choose to continue with current age law at the risk of losing federal funding.
 Massachusetts already bans the sale of tobacco and vapor products to adults under the age of 21 years old.